-- LIDs must be unique across PDS - Each LID in a PDS archive begins with 'urn:nasa:pds' - LIDs are case insensitive. - LIDs are restricted to ASCII letters and numbers, dash, underscore, and period.
+- LIDs must be unique across PDS - Each PDS4 LID is constructed as aUniform Resource Name (URN) - Each LID in a PDS archive begins with 'urn:nasa:pds' - LIDs are case insensitive. - LIDs are restricted to ASCII letters and numbers, dash, underscore, and period.
 Colons are also used but only in a very prescribed way discussed in this section. - LID maximum length is 255 characters.

-The complete set of requirements for LID construction is given in Chapter 7 of the PDS4 Standards Reference.
+The complete set of requirements for LID construction is given in Section 7 of the PDS4 Standards Reference.